rikulauttia/rikulauttia/README.md

 # Riku Lauttia

 **Building intelligence with code.**
-Learning machines, scaling systems, shaping the future.
+M.Sc. student in Information Technology @ University of Turku.
+Full Stack • AI/ML • Blockchain

 ---

 > "The real work is invisible."